Icinga/pkg-icinga2-debian/doc/1-about.md

 * Revamped Commands

-One command to rule them all - supporting optional and conditional [command arguments](#commands-arguments).
+One command to rule them all - supporting optional and conditional [command arguments](#command-arguments).
 [Environment variables](#command-environment-variables) exported on-demand populated with runtime evaluated macros.
 Three types of commands used for different actions: checks, notifications and events.
 Check timeout for commands instead of a global option.
 Commands also have custom attributes allowing you to specify default values.
+There is no plugin output or performance data length restriction anymore compared to Icinga 1.x.

 * Custom Runtime Macros